-Figure 6 shows the LTC2208-14 reference circuitry consisting of a 2.5V bandgap reference, a programmable gain amplifier and control circuit.
-The LTC2208-14 has three modes of reference operation: Internal Reference, 1.25V external reference or 2.5V external reference.
+Figure 5 demonstrates the use of a differential amplifier to convert a single ended input signal into a differential input signal.
+The advantage of this method is that it provides low frequency input response; however, the limited gain bandwidth of any op amp or closed-loop amplifier will degrade the ADC SFDR at high input frequencies.
+Additionally, wideband op amps or differential amplifiers tend to have high noise.
+As a result, the SNR will be degraded unless the noise bandwidth is limited prior to the ADC input.
+Figure 6 shows the LTC2208 reference circuitry consisting of a 2.5V bandgap reference, a programmable gain amplifier and control circuit.
+The LTC2208 has three modes of reference operation: Internal Reference, 1.25V external reference or 2.5V external reference.
 To use the internal reference, tie the SENSE pin to V{DD} .
 To use an external reference, simply apply either a 1.25V or 2.5V reference voltage to the SENSE input pin.
-Both 1.25V and 2.5V applied to SENSE will result in a full scale range of $2.25V{P-P}$ (PGA = 0).
+Both 1.25V and 2.5V applied to SENSE will result in a full scale range of 2.25V{P-P} (PGA = 0).
 A 1.25V output, V{CM} is provided for a common mode bias for input drive circuitry.
 An external bypass capacitor is required for the V{CM} output.
 This provides a high frequency low impedance path to ground for internal and external circuitry.
 This is also the compensation capacitor for the reference; it will not be stable without this capacitor.
-The minimum value required for stability is 2.2μF.
+The minimum value required for stability is 2.2μE

 Figure 5.
-DC Coupled Input with Differential Amplifier
+DC-Coupled Input with Differential Amplifier